 As a straphanger, I know that our transit system is running on fumes.
 We must act to reduce commute times, improve access to good paying jobs, alleviate gaps in the subway system, and ease overcrowding.

-BUSES: While New York is known for being a city that never sleeps, our bus system is sadly one of the slowest in the nation.
+- BUSES: Our bus system is one of the slowest in the nation.
 We must give all buses priority at traffic signals by holding green lights for approaching buses and shortening red lights where buses are stopped.
-Nighttime service must be expanded to meet the diverse needs of our city’s workforce.
-Additionally, the City must closely monitor the new Select Bus Service along Woodside Boulevard to see if the bus only lanes should remain in place on weekends, along with assessing the synchronization of stop lights.
+Nighttime service must be expanded and the city must closely monitor the new Select Bus Service along Woodside Boulevard to see if the bus only lanes should remain in place on weekends, along with assessing the synchronization of stop lights.

 As your Assembly Member, I pledge to advocate for a comprehensive transit plan that benefits all commuters and taxpayers and treats everyone fairly.

 Every New Yorker knows the cost of housing have skyrocketed while wages have not kept up.
 As your Assembly member, I will fight to strengthen rent laws and keep apartments affordable by reforming the Major Capital Improvements (MCI) law, eradicating the preferential rent scam, repealing vacancy decontrol and banning the vacancy bonus that gives landlords a 20% increase in rent each time an apartment turns over.

 Homeowners in my district are aware of the critical importance of reforming our property tax system to create more fairness, transparency, and consistency.
 This is something that is long overdue.
 Property taxes should be based on market rate after a property is sold because right now the city is failing to tax the most valuable homes at a rate closer to their market value.